-NASHVILLE, Tenn. — Vanderbilt University on Dec.
-3 responded to plan participants’ objection to a magistrate’s report that recommended the U.S. District Court for the Middle District of Tennessee strike their request for a jury in their lawsuit alleging that the university, the oversight committee and members of the committee mismanaged the employee retirement plan in violation of the Employee Income Retirement Security Act (Loren L. Cassell, et al. v.
+NASHVILLE, Tenn. — A Tennessee federal judge on Feb.
+25 granted parties’ request to set an April 22 deadline for the filing of a motion for preliminary approval of a settlement in a lawsuit accusing Vanderbilt University, the oversight committee and members of the committee of mismanaging the employee retirement plan in violation of the Employee Income Retirement Security Act (Loren L. Cassell, et al. v.
 Vanderbilt University, et al., No. 16-2086, M.D.
 Tenn.).

 ST. LOUIS — A disability insurer did not abuse its discretion in terminating a claimant’s long-term disability benefits because the insurer’s termination was supported by substantial evidence that the claimant may have been attempting to appear more cognitively impaired than he actually was during the medical examinations ordered by the insurer, the Eighth Circuit U.S. Court of Appeals said Feb.
 25 (John Johnston v.
 Prudential Insurance Company of America, No. 17-3415, 8th Cir., 2019 U.S. App.
 LEXIS 5407).